danieljancar/hangbuddies/README.md

 # Contributing

 > [!Important]
-> This project is still in initial development and we are working on setting up configuration for contributors.
+> This project is still in initial development, and we are working on setting up configuration for contributors.

 Contributions are welcome!
 Please read the [contribution guidelines](CONTRIBUTING.md) and other relevant [documents](docs/) for developers before getting started.